stephskardal/rails_admin_import/README.md

 Rails Admin Import functionality
 ========

-Plugin functionality to add generic import to Rails Admin interface
+Plugin functionality to add generic import to Rails Admin interface.
+This fork specifically adds the ability to ignore duplicate records by some column.

 Installation
 ========